 Edley joined the Harvard Law School faculty in 1981 as an assistant professor, becoming a professor in 1987, and serving on the faculty for 23 years.
 His academic work focused on administrative law, civil rights, and education.

-“Chris was enthusiastic about everything he did, including being an enthusiastic friend,” said Todd Rakoff ’75, Byrne Professor of Administrative Law at Harvard.
+“Chris was enthusiastic about everything he did, including being an enthusiastic friend,” said Todd Rakoff ’75, Byrne Professor of Administrative Law.
 “We taught Administrative Law together for several years; Chris was wonderful at being able to cross over the boundary between legal doctrine and real-life behavior, and to come back again.”

-“It was a privilege to know Chris Edley,” said William Alford ’77, Jerome A. and Joan L. Cohen Professor of Law at Harvard.
+“It was a privilege to know Chris Edley,” said William Alford ’77, Jerome A. and Joan L. Cohen Professor of Law.
 “He was a great and generous colleague who made enormous contributions to public and academic life both, while keeping a healthy wry perspective on the quirks of each.”

-Jocelyn Benson ’04, secretary of state of Michigan, who worked for Edley when she was a law student is one of the many students for whom he was a mentor.
+Jocelyn Benson ’04, currently Michigan’s secretary of state, worked for Edley when she was a law student and is one of the many students for whom he was a mentor.

-“He welcomed me into the civil rights and voting rights legal community as a young law student, hiring me in my first year of law school to work with him on the passage of the Help America Vote Act and ultimately serve as the Voting Rights Policy Coordinator at his Civil Rights Project,” she wrote on X. “He taught me how to link a drive for justice and equality with real demonstrable impact, how to move beyond demands for action to getting things done.”
+“He welcomed me into the civil rights and voting rights legal community as a young law student, hiring me in my first year of law school to work with him on the passage of the Help America Vote Act and ultimately to serve as the voting rights policy coordinator at his Civil Rights Project,” she wrote on X. “He taught me how to link a drive for justice and equality with real demonstrable impact, how to move beyond demands for action to getting things done.”

-A graduate of Swarthmore College and the Harvard Kennedy School, as well as Harvard Law School, in addition to working in academe, Edley also had extensive policy experience, and served in several presidential administrations.
+A graduate of Swarthmore College and the Harvard Kennedy School, as well as Harvard Law School, Edley, in addition to working in academe, had extensive policy experience and served in several presidential administrations.

-In the late 1970s, he worked for the White House domestic policy staff, focusing on issues such as food stamps, child welfare, and disability for President Jimmy Carter.
-More than ten years later, he served as associate director of the Office of Management and Budget under President Bill Clinton.
-He also held senior positions in five presidential campaigns, serving as policy director for Michael Dukakis ’60; and senior policy adviser for Al Gore, Howard Dean, Hillary Clinton, and his former student, Barack Obama ’91.
-In 1993, he was a senior economic adviser in the Clinton presidential transition, responsible for housing and regulation of financial institutions.
-In 2008, he was a board member for the Obama presidential transition with general responsibility for White House priorities in health care, education, and immigration.
+In the late 1970s, he worked for the White House domestic policy staff during the Carter administration, focusing on issues such as food stamps, child welfare, and disability.
+In the early 1990s, he served as associate director of the Office of Management and Budget under President Clinton, who later appointed him to lead a review of the nation’s affirmative action programs.
+Edley also held senior posts in five presidential campaigns: those of Michael Dukakis ’60, Al Gore, Howard Dean, Hillary Clinton, and his former student, Barack Obama ’91.

 Edley’s survivors include his wife, Maria Echaveste, and their children, Elias and Zara; as well as Christopher Edley III, his son from a previous marriage.